CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_listening_tests.md

 ## 3. Music samples

-- A subset of music tracks (probably ~30) will be used from the evaluation dataset.
+- A subset of music tracks will be used from the evaluation dataset.
-- A 10-second sample will be extracted from each music track at a random time point and a short fade-in and fade-out applied.
+- A 15-second sample will be extracted from each music track at a random time point and a short fade-in and fade-out applied.
 - The code for extracting samples will be provided, please see [Additional Tools](../Software/cc1_additional_tools)

 ***